 Responsibilities of Editors

-The ND Co-Editors-in-Chief are responsible for deciding which of the articles submitted to the journal should be published.
+The Russian Journal of Nonlinear Dynamics Co-Editors-in-Chief are responsible for deciding which of the articles submitted to the journal should be published.
 They may confer with other editors or reviewers in making this decision.

 The editors will evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.